awalsh17/quiltR/README.md

 # quiltR
-Code to make quilts in R. This is work in progress and needs more documentation.
+Code to design quilts in R. This is work in progress and needs more documentation.

 See the [polygon_making.R]("polygon_making.R") script or the [make_random_fpp.R]("make_random_fpp.R") script.